-While Fastify can be used to create web applications, it excels when you’re building JSON-based APIs.
-It works great for small and big projects alike; it scales well.
-You can easily migrate to microservices (or even serverless) and back.
+While you can use Fastify to create web applications, it excels when you’re building JSON-based APIs.
+Fastify works great for small and big projects alike; it scales well.
+You can easily migrate to microservices, or even serverless, and back.

 Features of NestJS

 NestJS provides a powerful CLI to boost productivity and ease the development process.
 It also supports REST and GraphQL APIs out of the box, and you might use it to build a full-stack application.

 NestJS provides an option to build microservice-based applications out of the box.
 When you spin up a NestJS server, it comes with a clear architecture based on a few simple components, like controllers, modules, and providers.
 This makes it easy to split applications into microservices.